phaidra/phaidra/README.md

 ###  Shibboleth Startup

 Change to the folder `./compose_shib` and run compose.
-After the setup has finished you will PHAIDRA running on `https://$YOUR-DNS-ENTRY`.
+After the setup has finished you will have PHAIDRA running on `https://$YOUR-DNS-ENTRY`.

 ``` example